Article I - Name

 - the immediate Past President or in his inability to serve, the next most Past President.

-- Three (3) members shall constitute a quorum of the Executive Committee.
+- Four (4) members shall constitute a quorum of the Executive Committee.

-- At the Annual Meeting, the President shall appoint a Nominating Committee to present a slate of officers for the ensuing year.
+- A Regular Member shall chair the Nominating Committee that will present a slate of officers for the ensuing year.
 After presentation of the report of the Nominating Committee, the meeting shall be at liberty to present further nominations prior to the election of any officer or member of the Executive Committee.

 - The Executive Committee shall be elected in the following order: